vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

   ^^^^^^^^^^
 </pre>

-Player 2 which is connected *only* to bgio 1 would not receive any updates from its server, as the server that received the move is not aware at all about its existance.
+Player 2 which is connected *only* to bgio 1 would not receive any updates from its server, as bgio 0 that received the move is not aware at all about the existance of Player 2.

+To fix this, my initial reaction was to move the metadata about which players that were connected to which servers to the database.
+However, after thinking a little bit, it was clear that this was not enough, we would still need to send messages across servers, having only the metadata would not enable bgio 0 to send a message to player 2, even if it knew it was connected to bgio 1.
+At that point, I got lazy and stopped working in this project for some months, as it was shaping to be much more work than expected.